Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-For the case $H$ is not exact, we need to consider boundary of boundary of the three dimensional manifold $\Xi$.
-We consider a manifold with a corner, or a D-brane formulation of sigma models.\cite{Alekseev-Schomerus} In this section, to avoid such technical issues, we assume the $3$-form $H$ is globally exact $H=\rd B$ with a $2$-form for simplicity.
-However to make the theory for general $H$ is not difficult.
-Our purpose is to claim that we have at least one physical example with a Hamiltonian Lie algebroid structure over a Dirac structure.
-Then, the action functional of the GDSM is
+For the case $H$ is not exact, we need to consider one dimensional boundaries of boundaries of the three dimensional manifold $\Xi$.
+This requires working with manifolds with corners or the D-brane formulation of sigma models \cite{Alekseev-Schomerus}.
+In this section, to avoid such technical issues, we assume the $3$-form $H$ is globally exact, i.e., $H=\rd B$ for some $2$-form $B$, for simplicity.
+However, generalizing the theory to arbitrary $H$ is not difficult.
+Our goal is to demonstrate that at least one physical example exists with a Hamiltonian Lie algebroid structure over a Dirac structure.